The History of Rome (Mommsen): Revolution(s)

 "Grote, an enlightened radical banker writing in the 1840s, embodied the aspirations of the rising and politically progressive British middle class in an idealized picture of Athenian democracy, in which Pericles figured as a Benthamite reformer, and Athens acquired an empire in a fit of absence of mind.
 It may not be fanciful to suggest that Grote's neglect of the problem of slavery in Athens reflected the failure of the group in which he belonged to face the problem of the new English factory working class.

 "I should not think it an outrageous paradox", writes Carr, "if someone were to say that Grote's History of Greece has quite as much to tell us about the thought of the English philosophical radicals in the 1840s as about Athenian democracy in the fifth century B.C."
 Prof. Carr credits the philosopher R. G. Collingwood as being his inspiration for this line of thinking.

-Robin Collingwood, an early 20th-century Oxford professor, worked at building a philosophy of history, wherein history would remain a sovereign discipline.
+R. G. Collingwood, an early 20th-century Oxford professor, worked at building a philosophy of history, wherein history would remain a sovereign discipline.
 In pursuing this project he studied extensively the Italian philosopher and historian Benedetto Croce (1866–1952).
 Collingwood wrote on Croce, here in his 1921 essay.

 "Croce shows how Herodotus, Livy, Tacitus, Grote, Mommsen, Thierry, and so forth, all wrote from a subjective point of view, wrote so that their personal ideals and feelings coloured their whole work and in parts falsified it.
 Now, if this is so, who wrote real history, history not coloured by points of view and ideals?
 Clearly no one. ...
 History, to be, must be seen, and must be seen by somebody, from somebody's point of view. ...
 But this is not an accusation against any particular school of historians; it is a law of our nature."

-In summary, Edward Carr here presents his interesting developments regarding the theories proposed by Benedetto Croce and later taken up by Robin Collingwood.
+In summary, Edward Carr here presents his interesting developments regarding the theories proposed by Benedetto Croce and later taken up by R. G. Collingwood.
 In doing so Carr does not allege mistaken views or fault specific to Mommsen, or to any of the other historians he mentions.
 Rather any such errors and faults would be general to all history writing.
 As Collingwood states, "The only safe way of avoiding error is to give up looking for the truth."
 Nonetheless, this line of thought, and these examples and illustrations of how Mommsen's Germany might color his history of ancient Rome, are illuminating concerning both the process and the result.